Kevin McClain

-Kevin Michael McClain (born October 21, 1996) is an American basketball player, with Fos Provence Basket of the LNB Pro A. Originally from Jennings, Florida, McClain committed to Belmont University.
+Kevin Michael McClain (born October 21, 1996) is an American professional basketball player for MLP Academics Heidelberg of the Basketball Bundesliga (BBL).
+He played college basketball for the Belmont Bruins.

 High school career

 McClain attended Hamilton County High School, where he was coached by Patrick Murphy.
 McClain signed with Belmont on April 15, 2015.
 He chose the Bruins over offers from St. Bonaventure University and the University of North Carolina at Asheville.

 College career

 As a freshman, McClain averaged 5.4 points and 1.3 rebounds per game.
 As a sophomore, McClain posted 4.6 points, 1.3 rebounds, and 1.1 assists per game.
 McClain averaged 12.6 points, 3.8 rebounds and 2.1 assists per game as a junior, his first season as a starter.
 As a senior, McClain averaged 16.8 points, 3.6 rebounds and 3.9 assists per game and was named to the All-OVC First Team.
 He scored 27 points at Southeast Missouri State on March 2, 2019, to lead Belmont to an Ohio Valley Conference regular season title.
-In the NCAA Tournament, McClain posted 29 points against Temple, leading Belmont to an 81-70 victory.
+In the NCAA Tournament, McClain posted 29 points against Temple, leading Belmont to an 81–70 victory.
 He finished 11th on Belmont's NCAA Division I era career scoring list with 1,279 points.